Vice President Shirley Hoogstra to leave Calvin for top CCCU position

 After serving 15 years as vice president for student life, Shirley Hoogstra is leaving Calvin College to assume the role of president of the Council of Christian Colleges and Universities (CCCU) in September, according to an email to students Wednesday morning.

-Hoogstra, the first woman to serve as a cabinet member at Calvin, will also become the first female president of the CCCU, a Washington, D.C.-based higher education organization with 175 schools in 20 countries.
+Hoogstra, the third woman to serve as a cabinet member at Calvin, will also become the first female president of the CCCU, a Washington, D.C.-based higher education organization with 175 schools in 20 countries.
 Calvin has been an active member of the CCCU since 1981.

 “Shirley will be an outstanding servant-leader for the CCCU in her role as president,” said Calvin College President Michael Le Roy.
 “The Council’s gain is Calvin College’s loss, but this appointment gives me great hope for the future of the CCCU.”